+I submitted five pages from a test site to UK AV about two weeks ago, and then to .com using the submit option that follows UK's add url section.
 They all went in to .com, and none into AV UK.
 I couldn't say about deep crawling because the pages didn't link to each other or anywhere else (as I say it was a test).
 Still, it confirms that AV are pretty canny about whether a site should be in UK or .com, and they got it spot on (and that was part of my test).

 Submission via AVUK with the follow on link to AV.com seems to have continued working despite the Add url move.
+Also, Georged, interesting comments.

 <confirms that AV are pretty canny about whether a site should be in UK or .com, and they got it spot on>